awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 + ACL ingress rule allowing TCP traffic to ports 1024\-65535 from the IP address of the source MySQL DB instance\.
 + ACL egress rule: allowing outbound TCP traffic to the port and IP address of the source MySQL DB instance\.

+We recommend setting the `max_allowed_packet` parameter to the maximum size to avoid replication errors\.

 ## Prepare the Replication Source<a name="MySQL.Procedural.Exporting.NonRDSRepl.PrepareSource"></a>

 Prepare the MySQL DB instance as the replication source\.